poluxland/poluxland/README.md

 - 🔭 I work as an engineer in a Chilean company 🇨🇱
 - 🏡 I design and build houses independently
 - 👨🏻‍💻 I also create and maintain some commercial web applications.
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 Researching artificial intelligence with a focus on strong AI, machine agency, and ethical implications.
 - Languages and Tools: